SoftUni-Internal/interactive-content/EN/05-Exam/01-Problem-02.md

 ## Output

-- First print the amount of days you will be able to last with the food you have:
+- On the first output line, print the number of days that this supply of food would last, before you have to go to the store for more:

-`You have food to last you for: {days} days!`
+`You have enough food for {days} days!`

+   - After, print each valid item.
-   - The output for each food item should look like this:
+   The output should look like this:
 `Item: {item name}, Best before: {expiration date}, Nutrition: {calories}`

-[code-task title="Ad Astra" executionType="tests-execution" executionStrategy="javascript-code" requiresInput]
+[code-task title="Food supply" executionType="tests-execution" executionStrategy="javascript-code" requiresInput]
 [code-editor language=javascript]
 ```
 function solve(input) {